mortenfc/donut-comparisons/readme.md

 ```

 ### TODO
-Add raytracing, mirror and run next to ASCII rendering with same orientations.
+- Add raytracing, mirror and run next to ASCII rendering with same orientations.
+- Use another technic than ooz to be able to render larger resolutions